-The original ARCH 1, ARCH 2, ARCH 3 and Lite-ARCH are sold unfinished in sets of 8.
+The original ARCH 1, ARCH 2, and ARCH 3 are sold unfinished in sets of 8.
 For information on finishing options and how the ARCH works, go to our ARCH Technology page.
 Read the White Paper on the ARCH’s performance compared to speaker spikes.
 Also read Audio Bacon’s review, which concluded “the ARCH undoubtedly punches above its weight at this price.
 Even better, Gingko Audio offers a 30-day money back guarantee on all their ARCH products, as long as you cover shipping (they’re super light!).
 There’s literally no risk for trying out the ARCHs for yourself.”

 In 2016, Danacable’s Lazuli Reference headphone cable received a Product of the Year award from Headphone.guru: